-This requirement includes proof of immunization for tetanus/diphtheria (within past 10 years); meningococcal disease (within past 5 years); and for students born after 1956, measles, mumps and rubella (two doses).
+This requirement includes proof of immunization for tetanus/diphtheria (within past 10 years); meningococcal disease (One Dose at age 16 years or older OR if age 21 years or older and living in a residence hall then One Dose within 5 years); and for students born after 1956, measles, mumps and rubella (two doses).

 The Law and Medical Recommendations: Louisiana law (R.S.
 17:170 - Schools of Higher Learning) requires proof of dates of immunization against measles, mumps, rubella, and tetanus-diphtheria for all first-time Loyola students born on or after January 1, 1957, and for reentering students (born on or after January 1, 1957) who have been out of school for one semester or longer.
 The following guidelines are presented for the purpose of meeting the established recommendations for control of vaccine-preventable diseases, as recommended by the American Academy of Pediatrics (AAP), the Advisory Committee on Immunization Practices to the United States Public Health Service (ACIP), and the American College Health Association (ACHA).
 In addition, current Louisiana legislation now mandates meningitis vaccination for persons being admitted to a postsecondary education institution.

 Requirement: Two (2) doses of measles vaccine, at least one (1) dose each of rubella and mumps vaccine, and a tetanus-diphtheria booster.

 Measles Requirement: Two (2) doses of live vaccine given on or after the first birthday.
 A second dose of measles vaccine must meet this same requirement, but should not have been given within 30 days of the first dose.
 A history of physician-diagnosed measles is acceptable for establishing immunity if properly documented.